 - a payment or grant of security for debts that are not yet due; or

-- a transaction entered into by the debtor with a certain relative or related parties. (e.g., member of the board of directors or commissioners, majority shareholder).
+- a transaction entered into by the debtor with a certain relative or related parties. (e.g., member of the board of directors or commissioners or the majority shareholder).

 If the act is in the form of a grant by the debtor, the receiver must be able to prove that when the grant was made, the debtor should have known that the act would prejudice the creditors' interests.
 If the grant is made within one year of the company's bankruptcy, the debtor is deemed to know that the grant would be detrimental to the creditors.

 Payment of a due and payable debt can be nullified only if it can be proven that the recipient knew that the bankruptcy petition had been registered or if the payment resulting from a concerted action by the debtor and the creditor was aimed at facilitating preferential treatment of the latter (collusion).

 Recent legal developments

 In April 2020, the Supreme Court issued Decree No. 109/MA/SK/IV/2020 on Use of a Guide Book for Resolving Bankruptcy and PKPU Cases, dated 29 April 2020 (the Later Guide), which revoked and replaced Supreme Court Decree No. 3/KMA/SK/I/2020 on the same, dated 14 January 2020 (the Guide), which contains controversial provisions that restrict a secured creditor's right to file a PKPU petition against its debtor – a feature clearly permitted in the IBL.

 The Later Guide imposed various obligations on commercial court personnel to update information on ongoing bankruptcy and PKPU cases (announcements and court decisions) in the SIPP and administration systems.
 It also provided clarification on how the IBL should be implemented for issues that in the past were implemented differently in different cases: